plone/guillotina/docs/source/contrib/pubsub.md

 # PubSub

-`guillotina` provides out of the box pubsub service with redis driver.
+Guillotina provides out of the box pubsub service with redis driver.

 ## Configuration